CVE-2025-37816

 Impact

-When exploited, this vulnerability can lead to buffer overflow conditions in the Linux kernel's mei: vsc component.
-The immediate impact is a system panic when the fortify handler detects the overflow attempt, which could result in system instability or denial of service (NVD).
+When exploited, this vulnerability can result in buffer overflow conditions in the Linux kernel's mei:vsc component.
+The immediate impact is a system panic when the fortify handler detects the overflow attempt, which could potentially lead to system instability or denial of service (Wiz).

 Mitigation and workarounds